Contract form requirements

 Competent courts and authorities

 Tax authority.
-The employment must be reported to the competent Tax Authority (for registering the employee in the social security insurance system) no later than one day prior to the commencement of work and the Tax Authority is authorized to fine the employer with severe monetary sanctions in case of any delays.
+Employment must be reported to the competent Tax Authority (for registering the employee in the social security insurance system) right at the commencement of work and the Tax Authority is authorized to fine the employer with severe monetary sanctions in case of any delays.

 Disputes.
 In Bosnia and Herzegovina, there are no special labour courts, but labour disputes are dealt with by the regular civil courts – Basic and Municipality courts, Cantonal and District courts and the Supreme courts of the entities as the final court instance.
 The Supreme Court is in charge on deciding on extraordinary legal remedies.